The suite of Corporate Selection umbrella funds together represents the largest umbrella fund by participating employers in South Africa.

 How the funds are governed?

-Funds must be registered and approved by the Financial Services Board (FSB) and South African Revenue Services (SARS) respectively.
+Funds must be registered and approved by the Financial Sector Conduct Authority (FSCA) and South African Revenue Services (SARS) respectively.
 Funds must be managed according to the Pension Funds Act 1956 as amended and other relevant Acts, including Long Term Insurance Act, Divorce Act, Income Tax Act, and Maintenance Act and so on.
 All registered funds must have registered rules.
-The FSB issues practice notes that guide trustees how to govern the funds but these also clarify how the Registrar of Pension interpret new legislation.
+The FSCA issues practice notes that guide trustees how to govern the funds but these also clarify how the Registrar of Pension interpret new legislation.

 Complaints or comments should be directed in writing to: